Rubansi/supadox/11. Tech Documentation/README.md

 - **Formats**: PDFs for offline use, HTML for web-based docs, or interactive portals.

 Choosing the right tool depends on your audience, the complexity of your content, and how often updates are required.

+## Challenges in Documentation

+Even with the best intentions, documentation efforts can run into common challenges:

+- **Keeping content up-to-date** as products evolve.
+- **Balancing detail vs. simplicity**, especially when serving multiple audiences.
+- **Avoiding information overload** by filtering out non-essential details.
+- **Ensuring accessibility** for diverse users, including those with disabilities.

+Addressing these challenges requires a mindset that treats documentation as a continuous, evolving process rather than a one-time task.